zwets/unfasta/README.md

     SEQUENCE DATA ...
     ...

+The [`uf`](uf) command (filter) converts a stream of FASTA to a stream of unfasta.
+It can also do the reverse, but read section [unfasta *is* FASTA](#unfasta-is-fasta) first.

+##### Overall structure

 As in FASTA, there can be an arbitrary number of sequences of arbitrary length.
 Contrary to FASTA, the sequence data cannot be broken across lines.
 Therefore every sequence is serialised in exactly two lines.
 Every odd-numbered line starts with `>` and is a header line.
 Every even-numbered line is a sequence line.

-The [`uf`](uf) command (filter) converts a stream of FASTA to a stream of unfasta.
-It can also do the reverse, but read section [unfasta *is* FASTA](#unfasta-is-fasta) first.

 ##### Header line syntax